city59/ARC/README.md

 | `music` | Last.FM |
 | `book` | Book-Crossing |

-The loader preserves the supplied train/test split and creates validation data from training positives.
-Only positive training interactions enter the graph.

 ## Training and Evaluation

 Train a dataset (`movie`, `music`, or `book`):